 Captain Hook.
-Unlike other Disney villains, he has an understandable reason to want to destroy his nemises (who seems to continually make his life miserable for no reason).
-He's constantly humiliated throughout the movie, seems unrespected by everyone in Never Land (besides Mr. Smee), and isn't feared in the slightest despite being clearly murderous.
+Unlike other Disney villains, he has an understandable reason to want to destroy his nemesis (who seems to continually make his life miserable for no reason).
+He's constantly humiliated throughout the movie, seems disrespected by everyone in Never Land (besides Mr. Smee), and isn't feared in the slightest despite being clearly murderous.
 And there's the fact that the narrative oddly takes sadistic liking making him the butt of the many comical injuries.

-- His ineffectiveness continues in the sequel, Return to Never Land.
-They tried to make him more cunning and unappealing, but yet, somehow winds up as more of a bumbling, unsuccessful fool than the original.
+The captain's ineffectiveness continues in the sequel, Return to Never Land.
+They tried to make him more cunning and unappealing (his crew, this time, seems to respect him, even), but yet, somehow winds up as more of a bumbling, unsuccessful fool than the original.
 His own ship even gets destroyed.

 Films — Live-Action